[WOLFANA DIRTY BOOTLEG]

 Update August 8th, 2020: Disclaimer, this album has some white boys saying the word nigga (not excessively, but still worth addressing).
-It's not a good look, and at the time I didn't fully appreciate that like I do now.
-This work represents the culture I was growing up in, even if that doesn't justify us saying it.
-This isn't an apology looking for forgiveness, but an acknowledgement that my own ignorance is a bit embarassing to look back at in this album.
+It's not a good look.
+This isn't an apology looking for forgiveness, but an acknowledgement that my own ignorance feels a bit embarassing to look back at in this album.

-In the year 2020, it's important to understand black people's experience here.
-The word nigga can only be understood as a way of saying "brother" or "friend" is from bonding over the trauma of being the historical descendents of slaves and living under the continued oppression that has been left unresolved by that moment in our history.
-When white people say it, even though we think we're expressing that same sentiment, we're not.
+In the year 2020, it's important to understand black people's experience.
+The word nigga can only be understood as a way of saying "brother" or "friend" from bonding over the trauma of being the historical descendents of slaves and living under continued oppression from it.
 We stand on a racial power hierarchy that makes it naive of us at best to think we're saying the same thing, and insulting at worst.

 They're Makin' Music

 "Oh, yeah, we were makin'... some raps" lol.
 Genuinely recorded conversation that just happened cause we had the microphone going in the garage.
 It basically captures the feel of what recording these was like, just chillin' with the mic out and people would say things that I turned into bangers.

 Get Up, Get Dressed (Feat.
 The Hancocks)

 Just some smooth vibes to start the day out, you know?
 Yes, lawn mower bob is a real person by the way.
 Everyone on the album is lol.

 My boy fingazzz spit some wholesome, down to earth raps.
 Warning: the bass gets really loud at points.
 Also, let me hear that gong!!!

 Tokin on the Hoooookah